- Section 1

 - Section 1 President

 The President shall be the chief executive officer of the Association; shall preside, when present, at all meetings of the Association; shall be the chairman of the Executive Board; shall appoint the members of all committees established by the Executive Board; shall issue the call for all regular or special meetings of the Association and the Executive Board as provided by Article VI; and shall perform such other duties as may be assigned to him by the Association or the Executive Board.
-The president shall be an active City/Village/Township Administrator/Manager, County Administrator, or Public Safety Director.
+The president shall be an active Full Member of the Association in good standing.

 - Section 2 Vice-President

 The Vice-President shall perform such duties as may be assigned to him by the President, the Executive Board, or the Association.
 Upon the absence or inability of the President to perform his duties, the Vice-President shall occupy the position and perform the duties of the President so long as such absence or inability shall continue.
-The Vice-President shall be an active City/Village/Township Administrator/Manager, County Administrator, or Public Safety Director.
+The Vice-President shall be an active Full Member of the Association in good standing.

 - Section 3 Secretary-Treasurer

 The Secretary-Treasurer shall keep and maintain all records and proceeding of the Association in books designed for such purpose.
 They shall keep an accurate record of all monies received and disbursed by the Association, and shall report at least annually and at such other times as required by the Executive Board the status of all financial accounts to the Association or its Executive Board.
 The Secretary-Treasurer shall be appointed by the Executive Board and be an active member of the association.
 This position shall be a non-voting position on the Board.
-The Secretary-Treasurer shall serve a 2-year term with a maximum of 2 consecutive terms.
+The Secretary-Treasurer shall serve a 2-year term.

 The past president shall be active in the State of Ohio.
 Should a past president discontinue service to Ohio for a period of 9 months or the balance of their term, whichever is the lesser time they shall not be eligible to serve.
 A vacancy may be filled by appointment of a former past president in service to Ohio and shall none be available the position shall remain vacant for the remainder of the term.